On skip connections and normalisation layers in deep optimisation: Introduction

 \section{Introduction}

 Deep, overparameterised neural networks are efficiently trainable to global optima using simple first order methods.
 That this is true is immensely surprising from a theoretical perspective: modern datasets and deep neural network architectures are so complex and irregular that they are essentially opaque from the perspective of classical (convex) optimisation theory.
-A recent surge in inspired theoretical works \cite{jacot, du1, du2, zhu, zou1, zou2, oymak, liu1, liu2, nguyen1, nguyen2, terjek} has elucidated this phenomenon.
-These works prove that for certain cost functions, sufficiently large width and small learning rate can be used to guarantee, with high probability over initialisation, that gradient descent will converge to a global minimum in a small neighbourhood of initialisation.
-However, such theory necessarily cannot apply to the ubiquitous cross-entropy cost function, whose global minima exist only at infinity.
+A recent surge in inspired theoretical works \cite{jacot, du1, du2, zhu, zou1, zou2, oymak, liu1, liu2, nguyen1, nguyen2} has elucidated this phenomenon, showing linear convergence of gradient descent on certain classes of neural networks, with certain cost functions, to global optima.
+The formal principles underlying these works are identical.
+By taking width sufficiently large, one guarantees uniform bounds on \emph{curvature} (via a Lipschitz gradients-type property) and \emph{regularity} (via a Polyak-\L{}ojasiewicz-type inequality) in a neighbourhood of initialisation.
+Convergence to a global optimum in that neighbourhood then follows from a well-known chain of estimates \cite{pl}.

-In this paper, we provide the first proof of which we are aware that a class of deep neural networks can be trained to global optima by gradient descent, \emph{even when those optima exist only at infinity}.
-We achieve this via an analysis which holds \emph{globally over parameter space}, in contrast with previous analyses which get around the pathology of the loss landscape by insisting on sufficient conditions for the entire training trajectory to stay close to initialisation.
-Importantly, our global analysis \emph{depends on} the inclusion of skip connections and weight normalisation, without which global guarantees cannot be given.
-Roughly speaking, while skip connections allow for global control of the \emph{regularity} of the loss landscape, normalisation layers allow for global control of its \emph{curvature}.

-Our main theorem shares the same shortcoming as previous results on the global optimisation of deep neural networks: in making use of worst-case bounds, it does not apply to practical optimisation methods on practical networks, whose worst-case bounds are typically as bad as possible.
-Its value is primarily conceptual, in elucidating the roles played by common architectural choices in optimisation.
-We apply this conceptual clarification to provide a systematic empirical analysis of skip connections.
-We show empirically that the inclusion of skip connections shifts the singular value distribution of the input-output layer Jacobians upwards, which our theory suggests will result in better regularity of the loss and consequently faster training.
-We verify this prediction with ResNet architectures \cite{resnetv2} on practical datasets.